 It’s worth knowing that if you employ any temporary or permanent staff (other than immediate family) it’s a legal requirement to have employers’ liability insurance.
 If an employee falls ill or is injured in the workplace this insurance ensures you’re covered.

-The other types of insurance aren’t legal requirements, but at least some will be important to consider if you want to protect your business.
+The other types of insurance aren’t legal requirements, but some will be important to consider if you want to protect your business.

-With retail insurance in place, you can claim for compensation if your business suffers from loss or damage.
-This is important because if the worst happens it can be very costly to your business.
+With shop insurance in place, you can make claims for compensation if your business suffers from loss or damage.
+This is especially crucial as unexpected events can lead to costly repairs or replacements, potentially harming your business operations.

 This covers injury or damage caused by your business to a third party or their property.
 A third party is typically anyone not employed by your business.